-Looking for more expert SAT prep tips from a professional tutor and perfect-scorer?
-Sign up for the SAT e-mail list and claim your FREE instant bonuses!
+Want more expert SAT prep tips from a professional tutor and perfect-scorer?
+Join my SAT e-mail list and claim your free subscriber-only bonuses to help with test-time!

 To guess or to skip on hard SAT questions?